 Cards that offer travel credit and cash back are by far the easiest to work with if the bonuses mean a lot to you.
 With such type of cards, you enjoy the flexibility and freedom to redeem your credit card points for hotel stays, gifts, train tickets, or flight tickets.

-The bottom line is, if you love to travel and want to get the most out of your card usage for the adventures, then the rewards is an important credit card feature to look at when selecting the card that suits all your needs.
+The bottom line is, if you love to travel and want to get the most out of your card usage for the adventures, then the rewards are an important credit card feature to look at when selecting the card that suits all your needs.
 It all comes down to what your goals are and whether your card of choice can help you get there.